SorellaLabs/poirot-rs/README.md

-# HeisenbergHound
+# Poirot-rs

-A searcher of searchers
+A searchers' searcher

 ## Proof of concept.
 I will start building out the tracing logic on block 17565965.